 Sound Memories began in 2014 as 'Postcards from Louie' a Storytelling & Dementia Research Assignment for my MA Drama.
 By collaborating with Louise Davies, a 92 year old woman living in a dementia friendly care home in Llanelli, her family and carers, we created a book and talking book as a dementia friendly memory resource for her and for others.
 Postcards from Louie became a storytelling trail for primary school children and is housed online at the People's Collection Wales in Welsh Language.
 It is also part of the RNIB National Talking Book Resource.

-Following this work, I was invited to be part of 'A Better Life' research project funded by Joseph Rowntree in collaboration with Swansea Uni & Social Services, working in Care Homes to create 2 further resources with older people.
+Following on from this work, I was invited to be part of 'A Better Life' research project funded by Joseph Rowntree in collaboration with Swansea Uni & Social Services, working in Care Homes to create 2 further resources with older people.
 For this body of work, I was awarded an Outstanding Contribution to MA Drama from the University of South Wales in 2014 and a Gold National Care Award in 2015.
 Since then, my research has grown into a beautiful community resource: Sound Memories Radio.

 Are you wondering how it works?

 As Lead Artist, I recruit, visit and record interviews with older volunteers.
 We then edit these into digital stories with old and new photographs, sharing them here.